smjablonska/Enterococcus_Repo/README.md

     ```

     * This command outputs the results of a chi-squared analysis on the abundancies of each isolation source of the genomes that contain the query sequence.

+# What Does This Pipeline Output?

+* A list of SRA accession numbers of genomes that contain the specified query sequence: `Filtered_data.csv`

+* A list of the isolation sites of the genomes that contain the specified query sequeces, along with the number of times each isolation site occurs: `isolation_counts.csv`

+* A bar plot to visualize the data included in `isolation_counts.csv`: `isolation_counts.png`

+* The results of the chi-square analysis of the data included in `isolation_counts.csv`